poorting/internet.nl_batch_scripts/README.md

 ```
 ../influx-to-graphs.py DATABASE quarter 3
 ```
 If fewer periods are present in the database than you specify, the maximum period of available data will be used.
 Also, if intermediate measurement series are missing these will be skipped.
-So for example if the database is missing a quarter (e.g. 2020Q1, 2020Q2, 2020Q3, 2021Q1; missing 2020Q4), the graphs will be produced using data that is available and ignore the missing quarter, this is also the case for the 'top improvers' tables (see below).
+So for example: If the database is missing a quarter (e.g. contains 2020Q1, 2020Q2, 2020Q3, 2021Q1; so is missing 2020Q4), the graphs will be produced using data that **is** available and ignore the missing quarter, this is also the case for the 'top improvers' tables (see below).

 The graphs produced are:
-* Overall scores for web/mail combined in one graph
+* Bar graph of overall scores for web/mail combined in one graph (example above)
-* Overall scores for web/mail for every distinct *type* in the data (e.g. 'Uni','Research')
+* Bar graph of overall scores for web/mail for every distinct *type* in the data (e.g. 'Uni','Research') **if** *type* data is available.
 * Detailed tables overall, one for mail, one for web.
-* Detailed tables (both web and mail) for every distinct *type* in the data (e.g. 'Uni','Research')
+* Detailed tables (both web and mail) for every distinct *type* in the data (e.g. 'Uni','Research') **if** *type* data is available.
 * Top 5 'improvers' overall, for both web and mail
 * Top 0 (==all) 'improvers' overall, for both web and mail

-(So the improvers tables don't distinguish between *type*)

-Improvement (or deterioration) is determined by comparing the latest scores with the score of the previous period (month or quarter).
+Improvement (or deterioration) is determined by comparing the latest scores with the score of the previous period (month or quarter) for each domain present.
 Note that this may be more than a month (or quarter) apart if that previous measurement is missing.
-In other words: the comparison doesn't check whether the previous measurement is a month (or quarter) apart, it will simply use the previous measurement it finds.
-To give an idea what an improvers table looks like: The example below shows top 5 improvers for 2021Q1 compared to 2020Q4 for mail.
+In other words: the comparison doesn't check whether the previous measurement is a month (or quarter) apart, it will simply use the previous (month/quarter) measurement it finds.
+To give an idea what an improvers table looks like: The example below shows the top 5 improvers for 2021Q1 compared to 2020Q4 for mail.

 ![Example graph](https://raw.githubusercontent.com/poorting/internet.nl_batch_scripts/master/graphs/Top5%20mail.png)

+The number between brackets after the domain names is the difference in the total score for that domain (2021Q1) compared to the previous period (2020Q4).

 Green squares mean a 'pass' for a topic (e.g. IPv6), red squares denote a 'fail'.
 A lighter colour square means it changed compared to the previous period.
 So a light green square denotes a 'pass' where the previous period it was a 'fail' (IPv6 and DNSSEC for xyz.nl in the example).
 Similarly, a light red square means a 'fail' where the previous period it was a 'pass'.
-In essence: bright green squares are improvements, bright red squares are deteriorations.
+In essence: light green squares are improvements, light red squares are deteriorations.

 ## License